13 Types of Welding Defects, Their Causes and Remedies

 The occurrence of this defect affects the toughness and metal weldability of the material.
 It also decreases the structural performance of the weld material.
 Slags are formed on the surface of the weld.
 It is caused if the density of the welding current is very small, as the required amount of heat is not obtained for melting the metal surface.

-It can also be caused if the edge of the weld surface is properly cleaned and if the welding speed is too fast.
-Slag defects will occur if a proper welding angle is not used and improper travel rate of the rod is.
+It can also be caused if the edge of the weld surface is not properly cleaned and if the welding speed is too fast.
+Slag defects will occur if a proper welding angle is not used and the rod has an improper travel rate.

-The remedies for slag inclusion are by increasing the current density and by cleaning the weld edges.
-The previous slag on the weld layer should be removed and have a proper electrode angle and travel rate.
+The remedies for slag inclusion are increasing the current density and cleaning the weld edges.
+The previous slag on the weld layer should be removed and it should have a proper electrode angle and travel rate.
 Finally, the welding speed is adjusted so that the slag and weld pool do not mix with each other.

 2. Incomplete fusion

-Remedies for incomplete fusion are to reduce the deposition rate, increase the welding current and decrease the travel speed.
+Remedies for incomplete fusion include reducing the deposition rate, increasing the welding current, and decreasing the travel speed.
 Increasing the joint angle and positioning the bead properly can also prevent incomplete fusion.

 3. Necklace cracking